 There’s no set time limit for a ringworm infection.
 Without treatment, it may go away on its own in a matter of months in a healthy person.
 Or it may not.

 Ringworm on the body is usually treated with a topical ointment such as terbinafine.
-A four-week course is common, but the time can vary.
+A four-week course is

 More serious cases, and infections in the scalp, can require oral antifungal pills.
 In this case, too, you’re contagious until all the fungal spores are eliminated.